Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Hey, thanks.

-Um I was doing a research paper on crime, and I stumbled onto something uh two somethings actually, uh, about violent crime and about corruption in government.
+I was doing a research paper on crime, and I stumbled onto something, two somethings actually, about violent crime and about corruption in government.

-The first thing that I stumbled on to is that nationwide there are about fourteen hundred people per year who are murdered for their ATM card and pin.
+The first thing that I stumbled onto is that nationwide there are about 1,400 people per year who are murdered for their ATM card and PIN.

-The second thing that I stumbled on to probably explains why that we have so much trouble cleaning up governments.
+The second thing that I stumbled onto is probably explains why we have so much trouble cleaning up government.

-You've got to have a neutral person, somebody you can research the book and show the fraud and it's and corruption.
+You've got to have a neutral person, somebody who can research the book, show the fraud and corruption.

 The thing is, Congress could fix this overnight if they just required all cities, counties, and states to use one standardized system of accounting.

-It's called the government it's called the government uh accounting system.
+It's called the government called the government accounting system.

 It's been adopted by a couple of states.

-If you had if you suddenly had hundreds of thousands of accountants around the country who could walk in and uh just go through the books and say, Here's the corruption, you'd have an entire army to clean up government.
+If you suddenly had hundreds of thousands of accountants around the country who could walk in and just go through the books and say, here's the corruption, you'd have an entire army to clean up government.

 Well, Joe, I'd go a bit further than that, though.